legacysurvey/legacysurvey/pages/status.rst

 footprint of the Legacy Surveys.

-The figures below depict the (:math:`g`, :math:`r`, :math:`z`) status of the DESI Legacy Imaging Surveys as of Data Release 8 (`DR8`_).
+The figures below depict the (:math:`g`, :math:`r`, :math:`z`) status of the DESI Legacy Imaging Surveys as of Data Release 7 (`DR7`_).
 The coverage is color-coded by (extinction-corrected) depth.
 The solid line depicts the Galactic plane.
+These plots will soon be updated to depict Data Release 8 (`DR8`_).

 .. image:: /files/depth-g-dr6-7.png
 .. image:: /files/depth-r-dr6-7.png